bmesuere/PhD-thesis/chapter4.md

-# The Unique Peptide Finder {.chapter data-running-title='4.
-The Unique Peptide Finder'}
+# Peptidome analysis {.chapter data-running-title='4.
+Peptidome analysis'}

 This chapter describes the Unique Peptide Finder, a tool for finding taxon-specific peptides that can be used as biomarkers for targeted proteomics.
 Together with the Peptidome Similarity feature, the Unique Peptide Finder forms the Peptidome Analysis part of the Unipept web application.

-## The unique peptidome: taxon-specific tryptic peptides as biomarkers for targeted metaproteomics {data-running-title='The Unique Peptidome'}
+## The unique peptidome: taxon-specific tryptic peptides as biomarkers for targeted metaproteomics {data-running-title='The unique peptidome' #sec:unique-peptidome}

 <p class='aside'>This section contains a verbatim copy of the research article by @Mesuere2016a as submitted to Proteomics.</p>